 I was born and raised in the suburbs of Buffalo, and I've been lucky enough to see all different corners of the world which give me a great deal of inspiration and wanderlust, all while feeding my creative side.

 I have more ideas than I know what to do with, and I'm always coming up with something new!
 I am primarily a paper artist and I find that I love to combine wet and dry.
-Experimenting with the surfaces of paper to create original and unique designs is my passion.
+Experimenting with various mediums to highlight the world around me is my passion.

-It is how I manipulate the lines, whether with pen or organic material to create the end result that satisfies.
-My work involves design, interpretation, inspiration and the ability to ‘paint’ with ink, watercolor, graphite, organic material or actual paint depending on my mood.
+My work involves design, interpretation, inspiration and the ability to ‘paint’ with ink, watercolor, graphite, organic material or actual plants depending on my mood or current artistic inspiration.

 I love discovering similar patterns between objects and their relationship to each other.
-I am fascinated by patterns, as seen in my Zentangle® work, but which carries over into my other pieces.
+I am fascinated by patterns, as seen in my Zentangle® work, but which carries over into my other pieces as well

 In addition to my formal education, I have built a solid base in design, developed a broad and well-respected knowledge of materials, mark-making and creative application techniques.
 Currently I teach workshops at my studio in Kenmore, NY as well as at local galleries and retreat centers.